 The park is among the magical places to visit in Sapporo in autumn since that’s when it transitions into orangish and brown fall shade creating a spectacular environment only imagined in the fantasy world.

-- Hours: the park is accessible for 24 hours every day.
+- Opening hours: the park is accessible for 24 hours every day.

 Sapporo Beer Museum

-While you are on your quest discovering Sapporo attractions, you can go for a break and get a taste of freshly brewed draft beer directly from the factory.
+While you are on your quest to discover the best Sapporo attractions, you can go for a break and get a taste of freshly brewed draft beer directly from the factory.

 The local brewers showcase their skills with super smooth and enriched beer that goes perfectly with the local cuisine.

-Here you will get a two-hour tour through the museum and distillery; learning the history of beer making in Japan, such as the most popular brand named after the city, Sapporo.
+Here you will get a two-hour tour through the Sapporo beer museum and distillery; learning the history of beer making in Japan, such as the most popular brand named after the city, Sapporo.

-The museum is also home to the Sapporo Beer Garden, a host of restaurants and beer halls with great food; you can eat to your literal fill to soak up the beer you drink (there are barbecued lamb, grilled vegetables, and local cuisines like the Genghis Khan).
+The museum is also home to the Sapporo Beer Garden, a host of restaurants and beer halls with great food; you can eat to soak up the Sapporo beer you drink (there are barbecued lamb, grilled vegetables, and local cuisines like the Genghis Khan).

 - Price: admission to the museum and garden is free, but the guided tour costs 500 yen.